 These claims are half-hearted concessions to so-called “legitimate” uses of artificial intelligence in creative endeavors, only to pull the rug out from under anyone they deem unworthy of the title of “artist.”
 Real artists who use AI as a tool in their work, they say, are fundamentally different (and, of course, less morally egregious) than the average plebian who dares to use prompt-based AI programs to explore and create something new.

-To many non-artists, that argument can appear weak, and even insulting.
+To many non-artists, that argument can appear weak and even insulting.
 The question of artistic authority and authorship has been under contention for a long time — many novels, like William Gaddis’ The Recognitions — directly confront the problem of “frauds, counterfeits, and fakery” in art, and often the conclusion about originality had an unmistakable theme of inevitability.
 And speaking from an economic standpoint, it would be difficult to convince willing buyers of high-minded ideas about the irreducibility of human subjectivity.
-Suffice to say that to most in the space, a defense of human-only art will appear arrogant.
+Suffice it to say that to most in the space, a defense of human-only art will appear arrogant.
 Worse still, the art world has often practiced a kind of gatekeeping that hinders genuine artistic talent despite several generations pushing back against it.

 The future isn’t going away

-One of the more valid and upsetting critiques making the rounds this week revolves around the idea that people will use these tools to usher in a new era of lewd or pornographic deepfakes of anyone whose face has graced the internet.
+One of the more valid and upsetting critiques making the rounds revolves around the idea that people will use these tools to usher in a new era of lewd or pornographic deepfakes of anyone whose face has graced the internet.
 This is indeed a problem.
 While programs like MidJourney claim they automatically block text inputs that are explicitly violent or border on “adult content,” users have already found clever ways around this, carefully crafting their prompts without setting off any moderation alarm bells.
 Spend enough time on MidJourney’s Discord, and you’ll see plenty of people iterating on uncannily detailed images of both women and men in near-nude and hyper-sexualized forms.
 It’s a problem, but not an incomparable one.

 Just like artistic plagiarism, this issue is not unique to AI art tools.
 Deepfakes have been around since the late 1990s, and plagiarism is arguably as old as humanity itself.
 Technological developments that make it easier for society to do or achieve amazing things inherently make it easier for us to do or achieve terrible things.
 That is more a reflection of the people behind the tools than it is of the tools themselves.
 Neither does this fact constitute a reason to do away with the technological advance altogether.